-This phase is muy importante because when the body isn’t hard at work digesting it has the opportunity to heal and repair itself.
+This second phase is super important because when the body isn’t hard at work digesting it has the opportunity to heal and repair itself.
 It does this by cleaning out toxins and detoxifying our system.

-This can only happen during the catabolic phase.
+This can only happen during the catabolic phase of digestion.

 With me so far?

-So basically the body is a self-repairing MACHINE, trying to keep up with the toxic lives we lead by maintaining consistent health and balance, even when we’re bombarding it with crap.
-(I realize that was dramatic, and I sound like a paranoid mom from Berkeley.
-Forgive me.)
+What you need to understand is the body is a self-repairing MACHINE, always trying to keep up with the toxic lives that we lead by maintaining consistent health and balance, even when we’re bombarding it with crap.

 This balancing act is also known as homeostasis and it’s pretty fucking rad.

-Let’s see what’s over at bust stop #2:
+Let’s see what’s over at bus stop #2:

 I want to explain what happens when we eat lots of crappy processed foods (vegan or not).